doingodswork/deflix-stremio/README.md

 Here's the official Deflix website, that guides you through the installation: <https://www.deflix.tv/stremio>

+> Note: This repository contains all the latest features and fixes.
+Some of them might not be publicly deployed yet.
+If you want to use the version of this repository, run the addon locally.

 Run locally
 -----------

-Alternatively you can also run the addon locally and use that in Stremio.
+Alternatively to using the publicly deployed version you can also run the addon locally and use that in Stremio.
 The addon is written in Go and compiles to a single executable file without dependencies, so it's really easy to run on your machine.

 You can use one of the precompiled binaries from GitHub: